What is Anthropology?

-Anthropology is a discipline in the social sciences which focuses on the comparative study of human behavior and cultures.
+Anthropology is the study of human behavior and cultures around the globe.
 Anthropology asks, “What makes human beings so distinct?
 How have we changed over time?
-What factors (biology, culture, etc.) influence the ways we behave?
-How can we understand the increasing interconnections among societies and the differences between us?”
-To get at these questions, anthropologists study almost everything, from garbage to monkeys to HIV/AIDS to multinational corporations.
+What factors (such as biology, culture, or environment) influence the ways we behave?
+How can we better understand differences between us?”
+To get at these questions, anthropologists study almost everything, from globalization to healing practices to business transactions.

 Anthropology is made up of four subfields: archaeology, physical anthropology, linguistic anthropology, and cultural anthropology.
 Each subfield approaches the study of human behavior from a unique perspective, but all the subfields share common goals in understanding what it means to be human.

-Anthropology shares close ties with the humanities, natural sciences, and even business fields.
+Anthropology has close ties with the humanities, natural sciences, and even business fields.
 With its broad perspective and emphasis on critical, cross-cultural thinking, anthropology is widely applicable in many fields of study.
-Anthropology students go on to use their analytical strength and cultural breadth in many career paths, including public service, law enforcement, business, marketing, healthcare, and education.